-- salary continuation for the following specified periods: 18 months in the case of the CEO; and 12 months in the case of our other named executive officers; - payment of a portion of the named executive officer's annual cash bonus for the year in which termination occurs as follows: 100% of the portion of the named executive officer's bonus tied to personal objectives, if any; and with respect to the portion of the named executive officer's bonus tied to corporate objectives, the named executive officer would be entitled to receive the same percentage as the other participants in our annual bonus program, in both cases pro-rated to reflect the actual number of days the named executive officer was employed during the applicable fiscal year;

-- if the executive officer elects to continue medical insurance coverage in accordance with COBRA, a subsidy of the executive's COBRA premium at the same percentage as the premium subsidy provided to similarly situated active employees for the duration of the salary continuation period; and - · payment of the cost for outplacement services lasting not less than six months.
+- salary continuation for the following specified periods: 18 months in the case of the CEO and 12 months in the case of our other named executive officers; - payment of the named executive officer's annual cash bonus for the year in which termination occurs, determined in accordance with our annual bonus program, if and when bonuses are paid to our similarly situated active employees as of the date such bonuses are paid, and pro-rated to reflect the actual number of days the named executive officer was employed during the applicable year; - if the executive officer elects to continue medical insurance coverage in accordance with COBRA, a subsidy of the executive's COBRA premium at the same percentage as the premium subsidy provided to other similarly situated active employees for the duration of the salary continuation period; and - payment of the cost for outplacement services lasting not less than six months.

 Payment of the above-described severance benefits is subject to the named executive officer releasing all of his or her claims against ImmunoGen other than claims that arise from our obligations under the plan.
 In addition, no benefits are payable under the plan in circumstances where the named executive officer is entitled to receive severance compensation under the terms of any separate written agreement, including the change in control severance agreements described below.
-After February 15, 2018, determination of the portion of the named executive officer's annual cash bonus payable under the plan was changed to provide that such amount would be calculated in the same manner as bonuses are calculated for other participants in our annual bonus program, with no guaranteed achievement of the part of the calculation determined by achievement toward personal objectives, pro-rated as described above.

-The following table illustrates the potential benefits that would have been received by the named executive officers under our severance pay plan for vice presidents and higher, assuming we had terminated each executive's employment without cause on December 31, 2017 outside the context of a change in control.
+The following table illustrates the potential benefits that would have been received by the named executive officers under our severance pay plan for vice presidents and higher, assuming we had terminated each executive's employment without cause on December 31, 2020 outside the context of a change in control.